Alaska WIndjammer Kites

 Above: Tim Gray and Mary Soltys kite in front of the Mendenhall Glacier, Juneau.

-In summer, the only reliable wind in Juneau comes off the Mendenhall Glacier on hot sunny afternoons.
-On a good day, it will start at 3:00pm, peak around 5:00pm, and blow until the shadows reach across the Glacier.
+On hot, sunny summer days, the only reliable wind in Juneau comes off the Mendenhall Glacier On a good day, it will start at 3:00 pm, peak around 5:00-7:00 pm, and blow until the shadows reach across the Glacier.
+It tends to be smoother earlier, and gustier later in the evening.

-When it really fills in, you can launch off the West side, the Skaters Cabin side, if the lake level is still low.
+When it really fills in, you can launch off the West side, upwind of Skaters Cabin, if the lake level is low enough.
 The kite launch is up West Glacier Trail past the first bridge.
 Watch for a little footpath off the right side near the top of the first small hill, leading to the "Big Boulder" and a small point that becomes an island at high water.
 Be sure to come back before the wind line retreats toward the far shore as the evening comes on.

 Below: Mendenhall Lake Kite Map on Google Maps base.